Cheap Accommodations in Bangkok

 House hunting in Bangkok can be quite frustrating if you're in the 20,000 baht and below bracket.
-The Internet is of limited use to do the research because many properties don't bother with websites or Internet listings.
+The internet is sometimes of limited use to do research because many properties simply don't bother with websites or the better internet listing sites.

-Those that do are either for more expensive places or have sites so badly put together that they're difficult to understand.
-Estate agents tend to focus on 30,000 baht and up as their price range.
+Those that are accessible on the web offer are either for more expensive places or have websites so badly put together or incomplete that they're difficult to understand.
+Real estate agents tend to focus on 30,000 baht ($970) and up as their price range.

-The other cheap staple for English teachers and other impoverished farangs in Bangkok are the Grand Hi Tech Tower (www.grandhitechtower.com) and City
+The cheap staple for English teachers and other impoverished farangs in Bangkok is City

-Over on the other side of the city, House By The Pond (www.housebythepond.com), tucked away in a tiny soi just off Sukhumvit 22, is a real gem: A truly
+Over on the other side of the city, House By The Pond, tucked away in a tiny soi just off Sukhumvit 22, is a real gem: A truly

 By The Pond is well worth investigating.
 Their website doesn't really do it justice.